F3rika/mapPat/README.md

 Please, when testing that mapPat is correctly installed and functioning use data from Italy (for SARS-CoV-2) or United States (for mPox).

-If any issue regarding R, RStudio or R packages installation arises please refer to the [mapPat troubleshooting guide](https://mappat.readthedocs.io/en/latest/troubleGuide.html) sections of the mapPat manual.
+If any issue regarding R, RStudio or R packages installation arises please refer to the [mapPat troubleshooting guide](https://mappat.readthedocs.io/en/latest/troubleGuide.html) section of the mapPat manual.

 ## Input tables